shmoergh/moduleur/modules/07-brain/brain-sdk/programs/output-tuner/README.md

 # Output tuner for Brain module

-To stay in tune when using the Brain module as a MIDI to CV converter, it's essential that the CV output voltages of the Brain is precise.
+To stay in tune when using the Brain module as a MIDI to CV converter, it's essential to generate precise CV output voltages.
 It's possible to fine tune the output voltages of the module with the `RV_CV_GAIN1` and `RV_CV_GAIN2` trimmers.

 This simple program generates 0-10V on both output which allows fine tuning the output voltages of the Brain module.